moatazAlkriti/studio/README.md

-# Firebase Studio
+# research pro program

-This is a NextJS starter in Firebase Studio.
+This is a NextJS.

 To get started, take a look at src/app/page.tsx.